bilgeozcay/coupon/README.md

 To maximize the acceptance rate, the filters above are applied one by one on the dataset.
 Acceptance results are presented for the specific dataset versus the rest of the dataset.
 * Group 1: Acceptance rate in those that go to coffee house 1 or more times vs. everyone else
-* Group 2: Acceptance rate in those that go to coffee house 1 or more times and destination is not home
+* Group 2: Acceptance rate in those that go to coffee house 1 or more times **and*** destination is not home
-* Group 3: Filter on variable Pasenger in addition to CoffeeHouse and Destination
+* Group 3: Filter on existing CoffeeHouse and Destination filters **and add** passanger filter mentioned above.
-* Group 4 … 8: Continue adding filters on the variables mentioned in the previous section
+* Group 4 … 8: Continue to incrementally adding filters on the variables mentioned in the previous section

 Expiration date has an interesting behavior.
 Across all coffee house coupons, a coupon expiration of 1 day has a higher acceptance rate than 2 hours.
 However, for the specific dataset filtered by certain conditions as per group 5(coffee house, destination, passenger, friends, weather, time), 2 hour expiration has a higher acceptance rate.
 This shows that the variables that behave at a certain way for the full dataset may behave differently for the pockets of the data